richardgaywood/paydata.org/content/houserules/characters/downtime.md

 These rules are canon for my current campaign.
 {{% /pageinfo %}}

-For every phase spent in downtime, you get four “scenes” that you can allocate to activities as you please.
+After each mission, your characters will (usually) enjoy a downtime phase.
+During this phase, you get four “scenes” that you can allocate to activities as you please.
 You also have to pay one amount of your lifestyle costs.

 You get two bonus scenes - so, six in total - if you have any of the following augmentations: sleep regulator bioware (CRB); metabolic control adept power (CRB); booster endosont symbiotes (CF pg 123) or hyper-glucagon geneware (CF pg 160).

-Spending one scene can give you any of the below options.
-Note: almost all tests should be resolved by buying hits, and Edge cannot be used in downtime (ask me if you['re not clear if you should roll or buy hits.)
+Spending one scene can give you any of the below options and benefits.
+Note: almost all tests for activities should be resolved by buying hits, except for a few noted exceptions, and Edge cannot be used in downtime to effect test outcomes.
+Ask me if you're not clear if you should roll or buy hits.

 Also note: you have to spend at least one scene on Leisure.
 All work and no play makes Jack an unhappy shadowrunner.
+If something happens that prevents you from spending a scene on Leisure, *you cannot heal stun damage or refresh your Edge pool*.
+Yes, ouch.

 ## Karma & nuyen activities